BlackSnufkin/NovaLdr/README.md

    * **Spawning Process**: spawning suspended process with **NtCreateUserProcess** and Spoofing the PPID and Setting the process to Block DLL
    * **Ntdll Unhooking**: Remote and local Ntdll Unhooking using Parun's Fart technique
    * **No GetModuleHandleA & GetProcAddress**: Custome Function that using NT functions
+   * **Sleep Encrypt**: custom sleep function (encrypted_sleep) that encrypts the stack during its sleep duration using a separate thread.

 # Usage: :hammer_and_wrench:
    * Generate Shellcode file: `msfvenom -p windows/x64/messagebox TITLE=NovaLdr TEXT='In memory of all those murdered in the Nova party massacre 7.10.2023' ICON=WARNING EXITFUNC=thread -b '\xff\x00\x0b' -f raw -e none -o Nova_MSG.bin`